The toric g-vector of nestohedra: The toric -polynomial of the cyclohedron

 \section{The toric $g$-polynomial of the cyclohedron}

-The $n$-dimensional cyclohedron is a type $B$ version of the associahedron.
-The cyclohedron was constructed as combinatorial object by Bott and Taubes~\cite{Bott_Taubes}.
-Polytopal realizations were given by Markl~\cite{Markl}, Simion~\cite{Simion_type_B} and the authors~\cite{Ehrenborg_Hetyei_Readdy_pulling}.
+The $n$-dimensional cyclohedron~$\Cyc_{n}$ is a type $B$ version of the associahedron.
+The cyclohedron was constructed as a combinatorial object by Bott and Taubes~\cite{Bott_Taubes}, while polytopal realizations were given by Markl~\cite{Markl}, Simion~\cite{Simion_type_B} and the authors~\cite{Ehrenborg_Hetyei_Readdy_pulling}.
 Postnikov, Reiner and Williams computed the $\gamma$-vector of the $n$-dimensional cyclohedron~\cite[Proposition~11.15]{Postnikov_Reiner_Williams}.

 In this section we give a combinatorial interpretation of the toric $g$-vector of the cyclohedron in terms of $123$-avoiding {\em functions}.
-The computation has a similar favor for the cyclohedron to that of the associahedron.
+For the cyclohedron the computation has a similar flavor as that of the associahedron.

-\begin{proposition}[Postnikov--Reiner--Williams] The $j$th entry of the $\gamma$-vector of the $n$-dimensional cyclohedron given by
+\begin{proposition}[Postnikov--Reiner--Williams] The $j$th entry of the $\gamma$-vector of the $n$-dimensional cyclohedron~$\Cyc_{n}$ given by

 \end{proposition}

 \begin{lemma} The generating function for the $\gamma$-polynomials of the cyclohedra is given by

 \end{lemma} \begin{proof} The computation is as follows: